Mareng98/VersatileProjects/README.md

 ### 2. CNN Tree Species Classification

 **Description:**
-In this analysis, three techniques are used to im- prove a baseline CNN architecture with the task to clas- sify twelve unique species of trees from a dataset contain- ing textures of tree bark.
-The techniques used were stan- dardizing the image data, adding batch normalization, and using early stopping.
-These techniques were proven to be effective for reducing overfitting, decreasing training time, increasing training stability, and increasing evaluation ac- curacy through an ablation study.
-The final model utiliz- ing all of the techniques reached a maximum accuracy of 77.2%, which was an improvement of 12.67% over the base- line model.
-When extended to classify in distribution and out of distribution samples with the use of K-Means clus- tering on the features from the output layer, the new model achieved 95.3% accuracy.
+In this analysis, three techniques are used to improve a baseline CNN architecture with the task to classify twelve unique species of trees from a dataset containing textures of tree bark.
+The techniques used were standardizing the image data, adding batch normalization, and using early stopping.
+These techniques were proven to be effective for reducing overfitting, decreasing training time, increasing training stability, and increasing evaluation accuracy through an ablation study.
+The final model utilizing all of the techniques reached a maximum accuracy of 77.2%, which was an improvement of 12.67% over the baseline model.
+When extended to classify in distribution and out of distribution samples with the use of K-Means clustering on the features from the output layer, the new model achieved 95.3% accuracy.

 **Features:**
 - **CNN architecture:** Five different models were tested and compared.